devtron-labs/devtron/docs/user-guide/global-configurations/docker-registries.md

 # Container Registries

 Container registries are used for storing images built by the CI Pipeline.
-You can configure the container registry using any different cloud provider of your choice.
+You can configure the container registry using any different container registry provider of your choice.
 It allows you to build, deploy and manage your container images with easy-to-use UI.

 When configuring an application, you can choose the specific container registry and repository in the App Configuration > [Build Configuration](user-guide/creating-application/docker-build-configuration.md) section.